Dubai climate talks: What did they achieve? – DW – 12/13/2023

 Ultimately, it was neither, but instead an agreement on "transitioning away from fossil fuels in energy systems, in a just, orderly and equitable manner, accelerating action in this critical decade."

 "We have language on fossil fuels in our final agreement for the first time ever," he said.
-"We should be proud of our historic achievement and the United Arab Emirates, my country is rightly proud of its role in helping to move this forward."
+"We should be proud of our historic achievement."

-Though the text does not mention a phaseout, the wording is widely considered an improvement on language from a strongly criticised earlier iteration published on Monday.
+Though the text does not mention a phaseout of fossil fuels — the burning of which is largely responsible for planetary heating — the wording is widely considered an improvement on language from a strongly criticised earlier iteration published on Monday.

 "After decades of evasion, COP28 finally cast a glaring spotlight on the real culprits of the climate crisis: fossil fuels," said Harjeet Singh, head of global political strategy at Climate Action Network International.
 "A long-overdue direction to move away from coal, oil and gas has been set,"